-Maize is one of the most important grain crops produced in Romania, with over 2 million hectares in production.
-This crop is an integral part of our agriculture and has a potential to compete with its multi-products.
+Maize is one of the most important grain crops in Romania, with over 2 million hectares in production.
+This crop is an integral part of Romanian agriculture and has a potential to compete with its multi-products.

-In Romania, and in almost all of the European maize-growing countries, the diffusion of maize hybrids, possessing a superior yield, caused a progressive substitution of local populations.
+In Romania, and in almost all of the European maize-growing countries, the diffusion of maize hybrids, possessing a caused superior vield, а progressive substitution of local populations.
 Therefore, the genetic variability of the cultivated maize germplasm was reduced over the past five decades, in term of both number of alleles and genetic diversity across hybrids (Reif et al., 2005).
-The necessity to collect and maintain the traditional maize landraces has emerged for the first time in past decades, to avoid a significant loss of the genetic variability existing in Europe for this species.
-In different countries, collections of populations (landraces, local varieties and so on) were activated (LAVERGNE et al., 1991; BERARDO et al., 2009).
+The necessity to collect and maintain the traditional maize landraces has emerged for the first time in past decades, to avoid a significant loss of the maize genetic variability in Europe.
+In different countries, collections of populations (landraces, local varieties and so on) were activated (Lavergne et al., 1991; Berardo et al., 2009).

-Because maize is a relevant food source, the quantification of the grain constituents with a nutritional role is important for the best exploitation of the different genotypes.
+Because maize is a relevant food source, the quantification of the nutritionally important grain constituent role is important for the best exploitation of the different genotypes.
 In this context, the traditional germplasm represents a good source of genetic variability to explore and may help to identify the most suitable materials for the development of more nutritious foods.

 Specifically, different industries have different requirements of maize for their particular use.
-The wet milling industry would like soft starch, and low protein content, while hard starch is require for dry milling and for masa production.
+The wet milling industry would like soft starch, and low protein content, while hard starch is required for dry milling and for masa production.
 The feed industry would gain value from maize with increased energy content, i. e. maize with higher oil content, and from increased protein content and a better amino acid balance.
-The genetic variability to modify maize grain composition to satisfy all of these requirements has been frequently reported among strains (SMITH, 1990).
-However, it is necessary to explore germplasm and genetic variability for such quality-related traits and their association with grain yield and other yield attributes.
+Genetic variability that can be used for modifying maize grain composition to satisfy all of these requirements has been frequently reported among strains (Smith, 1990).
+However, it is necessary to further explore germplasm and genetic variability for such quality-related traits and their association with grain yield and other yield attributes.